Lecithin is also known as alpha-phosphatidylcholines, lecithinum ex soya, sojalecithin,

 as the oily film on their frying pan when they use a nonstick cooking spray.

 There may be benefits that have not yet been proven through research.

-Lecithin is used to treat dementia.
-It’s also used to treat Alzheimer's disease.
-And
+Lecithin is used to treat dementia and Alzheimer disease.
+It's also used to treat

 Lecithin comes in capsules, liquid, and granules.
 There is no recommended intake amount.

 Signs of lecithin deficiency aren’t clear.
 They are more likely to be caused by choline deficiency,